ashutoshmjain/gita/src/mathuraChap02.md

 The mishap leads to a systemic survival instinct, missing thus far in the new.
 To them, the order (and survival) was ensured by the old.
 At the prospect of baton being passed to them, the new realizes, their struggle was never for the cause they thought it was.
 It was for themselves - to understand "who they are".
 Their situation was different from their olds.
 Their "new ideas" were not a solution for the old(er) problems, they were the plumbing for a new order.
 They must account for the stability of new regime.

 > This new casting of self is the evolution of consciousness.
-We don't get a new pair of eyes but we see things different now.
+We don't get a new pair of eyes, but we filter things differently under a new light.
 The survivor [^survivor] wins and only the evolved survives.

 Since altruistic behaviours leads to formation of larger subset(s), it appears they form better evolved outfits, but it's not a rule.
 The evolution of organization normally depends on its ability to drive voluntary consensus - `Siva`.
 All the possible configurations (of ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight [^fight] to find the one that survives against all odds.
 The fight may happen in a physical field, on the ballot box, stock market or on the resilience of currency, the goal is always to find a winner and to recast their motivations.
 The crowning is a "rebirth" - and must they reincarnate with their own provisions of recovery (and reboot).

 </div>